 The Ministry for Foreign Affairs determines the reimbursement of expenses incurred for the use of a private car by public officials and employees who have their place of employment abroad at Finnish missions or in other branches of administration.

-The reimbursements specified in the State Travel Regulations are mainly tax-exempt, but there are also exceptions (such as cases involving several places of work and passport fees).
+The reimbursements specified in the State Travel Regulations are mainly tax-exempt, but there are also exceptions (such as cases involving several places of work, passport fees and travelling day allowance).
 The Finnish Tax Administration provides guidance on the liability to pay tax on the reimbursement of travel expenses.
-Guidance from the Finnish Tax Administration Reimbursement of business travel expenses in taxation 18 December 2019.
+Guidance from the Finnish Tax Administration:

 Any centrally concluded service agreements (e.g. framework agreements) and the binding nature of their use must be taken account when making purchases related to official journeys.